-Effective as of February 24, 2021, the Company entered into an Employment Agreement with Mr. Mastrangelo, which replaced and terminated Mr. Mastrangelo's June 22, 2020 employment agreement.
+Effective as of February 24, 2021, the Company entered into an Employment Agreement with Mr. Mastrangelo, which replaced and superseded Mr. Mastrangelo's June 22, 2020 employment agreement (the "Mastrangelo Agreement").

-Mr. Mastrangelo's employment agreement contains the following material compensation terms:
+The Mastrangelo Agreement contains the following material compensation terms:

-- An annual base salary of \$650,000 per year based on full-time employment; - An annual performance-based incentive bonus with an annual target payout of 100% of base salary, payable in cash; and - Participation in the Company's health insurance and other employee benefits the Company maintains; provided, that if Mr. Mastrangelo elects not to participate in the Company's medical and other health benefit plans, the Company will pay for Mr. Mastrangelo and his family's current medical and other health benefit plans in Italy, in an amount not to exceed a cumulative maximum of \$17,000 per calendar year.
+- An annual base salary of \$650,000 per year based on full-time employment; - · An annual performance-based incentive bonus with an annual target payout of 100% of base salary, payable in cash; and - Participation in the Company's health insurance and other employee benefits the Company maintains; provided, that if Mr. Mastrangelo elects not to participate in the Company's medical and other health benefit plans, the Company will pay for Mr. Mastrangelo and his family's current medical and other health benefit plans in Italy, in an amount not to exceed a cumulative maximum of \$17,000 per calendar year.

-Pursuant to the terms of his employment agreement, if Mr. Mastrangelo is terminated without "cause" or resigns for "good reason" he will be entitled to (i) continued payment of his annual base salary for twenty-four months, (ii) a pro-rated annual bonus for the year of termination, if the applicable performance targets are achieved, and (iii) full vesting of any then-unvested equity awards, in each case, subject to his execution and non-revocation of a release of claims against the Company and continued compliance with certain restrictive covenants.
+Pursuant to the terms of the Mastrangelo Agreement, if Mr. Mastrangelo is terminated without "cause" or resigns for "good reason" he will be entitled to (i) continued payment of his annual base salary for twenty-four months, (ii) a pro-rated annual bonus for the year of termination, if the applicable performance targets are achieved, and (iii) full vesting of any then-unvested equity awards, in each case, subject to his timely execution and non-revocation of a release of claims against the Company and continued compliance with certain restrictive covenants.

-Pursuant to the terms of his employment agreement Mr. Mastrangelo is subject to certain restrictive covenants, including perpetual confidentiality obligation, a 12-month post-termination non-solicit covering our employees and business relationships, invention assignment provisions and a mutual non-disparagement obligation.
+Pursuant to the terms of the Mastrangelo Agreement, Mr. Mastrangelo is subject to certain restrictive covenants, including perpetual confidentiality obligation, a 12-month post-termination non-compete, a 12-month post-termination non-solicit covering our employees and business relationships, invention assignment provisions and a mutual non-disparagement obligation.

-Agreements with Mr. Gonzales
+Employment Agreement with Mr. Kroeker

-Effective as of December 13, 2021, the Company entered into an employment agreement with Mr. Gonzales which contained the following material compensation terms:
+Effective as of January 20, 2023, the Company entered into an employment agreement with Mr. Kroeker, which set forth the terms and conditions of his employment (the "Kroeker Agreement").

-- An annual base salary of \$465,000 per year; - An annual performance-based incentive bonus with an annual target payout of 50% of base salary, payable in cash; - Participation in the Company's health insurance and other employee benefits the Company maintains; - · Reimbursement of reasonable legal expenses incurred in connection with the negotiation of Mr. Gonzales' employment agreement; and
+The Kroeker Agreement contains the following material compensation terms:

-• A grant of restricted stock units with a grant date value of \$2,000,000.00, vesting in equal amounts annually over three years, and fully vesting upon a change in control.
-This grant was made on January 11, 2022.
+- An annual base salary of \$440,000 per year based on full-time employment; - An annual performance-based incentive bonus with an annual target payout of 50% of base salary, payable in cash; - Participation in the Company's health insurance and other employee benefits the Company maintains; - An initial grant of restricted stock units with a grant date value of \$450,000, vesting in equal amounts annually over three years, and fully vesting upon a change in control.
+This grant was made on January 23, 2023; and